EgoCampus: Egocentric Pedestrian Eye Gaze Model and Dataset: Experiments

 \paragraph{Similarity (SIM):}SIM quantifies the degree of structural overlap between the predicted and ground truth saliency distributions.
 To compute this, both the predicted saliency map ($P$) and the ground truth fixation map ($Q$) are first normalized into probability mass functions (PMFs), where the sum of all pixel values in each map equals 1. $Q$ is the binary map divided by the count of fixations, and $P$ is the heatmap divided by the sum of all its values.

-The formula then sums the minimum probability value between $P$ and $Q$ at every pixel location $i$.
-Conceptually, this calculation measures the intersection area of the two probability distributions.
-A score of 1 would mean a perfect match in the shape, location, and density of the two distributions.
-A score of 0 would mean no overlap.
-This metric rewards predictions that match the overall structure of the ground truth, as it is regardless of absolute intensity, which is removed by the initial normalization step. \paragraph{Normalized Scanpath Saliency (NSS):}NSS evaluates the correspondence between predicted saliency and human fixations.
-First, it normalizes the entire prediction map.
-Then, it computes the mean of the saliency values found only at the fixation locations.
-The entire predicted saliency map ($S$) is transformed into a standard score (z-score) map, $\hat{S}$, by subtracting the map's mean ($\mu$) and dividing by its standard deviation ($\sigma$).
-This gives the normalized map $\hat{S}$ a zero mean and unit variance.
+This calculation measures the intersection area of the two probability distributions.
+A score of 1 would mean a perfect match in the shape, location, and density of the two distributions, and 0 would mean no overlap.
+This metric rewards predictions that match the overall structure of the ground truth, regardless of absolute intensity.

-As the equation shows, the final score is the average of the normalized $\hat{S}$ values found at the $N$ ground truth fixation locations ($x_i$).
-The resulting score is directly interpretable: an NSS of 1.5 means the predicted saliency at fixation points was, on average, 1.5 standard deviations above the map's mean.
-A score of 0 indicates performance no better than chance.
-This metric is highly sensitive to false positives (which raise the map's mean, $\mu$, thus lowering the score) and strongly rewards spatially precise, high-amplitude predictions at the correct fixation points.
+\paragraph{Prior-Relative Weighting:} In our dataset, we observe the strong presence of a center bias.
+In order to better evaluate the relative performance of in the presence of this bias, we device a strategy for weighting the other performance metrics, de-emphasizing metrics when the ground truth is well explained by the dataset prior.
+We first obtain the dataset prior, calculated as the averaged the per-frame gaze heatmaps over the test set.
+The calculation of any metric is then weighted according to the following:

+where JSD is the Jensen-Shannon divergence.
+JSD is similar to KLD, but is symmetric, and gives results bounded in the range of zero (if the distributions are identical) to one (if the distributions are entirely different).
+Additionally, the set of weights for all prediction \& label pairs are normalized such that they sum to one.
+When calculating metrics, this weighting effectively reduces the contribution from frames where the ground truth follows the dataset prior.
+This weighting is applied to all metrics in \cref{tab:weighted-metrics}.